 When smoking food, you want to slow down the cooking process, avoiding the temptation to "fiddle" with your food when smoking often results in better tasting food.
-You will want to cook food at temperatures of between 200°F - 250°F (Hot Smoking).
+You will want to cook food at temperatures of between 93 °C (200°F) and 120 °C (250°F) (Hot Smoking).
 You can smoke any type of food.....from vegetables to large cuts of meat, even whole turkeys, and on a relatively small unit you can cook a load of food.
-The Apollo® smoker incorporates many innovative features making them easy for you to use.
+The Apollo[°] smoker incorporates many innovative features making them easy for you to use.
 Some of the features and other food smoking terms:

-Water Pan - A water pan positioned between the food & fire which acts as a buffer, making it almost impossible to burn food.
-It also serves to stabilise the cooking temperature and provides a moist cooking environment.
-Tip - Add beer, wine and/ or herbs to your water pan for extra flavour.
+Water Pan - A water pan positioned between the food and fire acts as a buffer, making it almost impossible to burn food.
+It also serves to stabilize the cooking temperature and provides a moist cooking environment.
+Tip: Add beer, wine and/ or herbs to your water pan for extra flavour.